ethicalhacker7192/SecureMessaging/README.md

     print(x)
     sm.send_message('127.0.0.1', x) #you can do anything you want to this example

+the reciever side:

+    import SecureMessaging as sm

+    sm.receive_message()

 you can do a lot with these functions, you just need to know how to do them.